Blazehue/ParseKIT/README.md

 ## 👨‍💻 Author

-Built with ❤️ for developers by the ParseKIT team
+Built with ❤️ for developers by me!

 ## 🔗 Links